 Cassie brings up a similar experience from within her family.

-Pola, whose family comes from Guatemala, tears up slightly as she shares her family’s story.
-“I’m first generation,” she explains, and when Pola’s mother was pregnant with Pola’s younger brother, her mother was sent back to Guatemala.
+Pola tears up slightly as she shares her family’s story.
+“I’m first generation,” she explains, and when Pola’s mother was pregnant with Pola’s younger brother, her mother was sent back to Guatemala, where Pola’s family is from.
 The family was split up.
 Pola’s father remained in the US, but Pola, who was in elementary school at the time, went to Guatemala with her mother.

 “When I first got [to Guatemala],” recalls Pola, “I asked my mom, when can we go back to Brewster?”

-It took six year for Pola and her mother and siblings were able to return and reunite with Pola’s father in the US.
+It took six years before Pola and her mother and siblings were able to return and reunite with Pola’s father in the US.
 Though Pola’s mother spent some time in detention after returning to the US, she’s now home with her family.
 But Pola’s older sister remains in Guatemala, scared to return.

 Pola has noticed a change in the attitudes of other students at her school since the election.
 “It’s been totally different,” she says, “I even get bullied on the bus sometimes.”